 Loui Seselja (1948- ), Retrieving a book from the stack at Hume Warehouse, Annex of the National Library of Australia, Canberra, 2005, nla.cat-vn3585321

 - Check the online catalogue from home to prepare for your research.
 This will let you know whether our collections contain material which is relevant to your area of study; it may be that you should redirect your research to another library or collecting institution.
-If you are having trouble refining your search, take a look at our video Experimenting with the catalogue; there are lots of handy hints available to you.

 - Check the availability of the collection.
 Sometimes, items in our collections are unavailable, often because somebody else is using them.
 By checking the online catalogue in advance, and requesting material before your visit, you can ensure that it will be here waiting for you when you arrive.
 You can also check the status of your requests by logging onto the catalogue with your Library card; once the item has been delivered to the reading room, it will be listed as “Ready for Collection”.
 We hold your requests for one week from the date of the request